Accommodating for Pregnancy & Related Conditions

 Post-pregnancy, Title IX also requires that accommodations be provided for breastfeeding and recovery.
 And, in certain situations, a pregnancy-related or recovery complication may be protected under the Americans with Disabilities Act (ADA), entitling the student to reasonable accommodations under that federal law.

-California has pregnancy and breastfeeding protections, including the California Equity in Education Act, which specifically guarantees leave for graduate student parents.
+California has pregnancy and breastfeeding protections, including the California Equity in Higher Education Act (AB2350), which specifically guarantees leave for graduate student parents.
 This law allows for graduate students to take leave for longer than what is medically necessary and return without penalty.

 Do accommodations apply to breastfeeding students?